Wake Me Up Before You Go-Go

-"Wake Me Up Before You Go-Go" is a song by English pop duo Wham!, first released as a single in the UK on 14 May 1984.
+"Wake Me Up Before You Go-Go" is a song by British pop duo Wham!, first released as a single in the UK on 14 May 1984.
 It became their first UK and US number one hit.
 It was written and produced by George Michael.
 The single was certified platinum in the US, which at the time commemorated sales of over two million copies.
 The music video features Michael and bandmate Andrew Ridgeley wearing oversized message T-shirts ("CHOOSE LIFE") created by Katharine Hamnett, starting a craze covered in the 2002 VH1 series I Love the 80s.
 The song was ranked number 28 on VH1's 100 Greatest Songs of the '80s.

-History
+Writing and production

 George Michael's inspiration for the song was a scribbled note that his bandmate Andrew Ridgeley had left for his parents, intended to read "wake me up before you go" but with "up" accidentally written twice, so Ridgeley wrote "go" twice on purpose.
 In 1984, Michael had this to say on the development of the song:

 I just wanted to make a really energetic pop record that had all the best elements of Fifties and Sixties records, combined with our attitude and our approach, which is obviously more uptempo and a lot younger than some of those records.
 It's one of those tracks that gets rid of a lot of your own personal influences; it reminds me of so many different records that I couldn't actually nail them down.
 I'd done a demo at home that just had a bass line and a vocal on it.
 Usually, I write the record in my head; I know what all the parts are going to be and I sing them to all our musicians.
 And it was great. ...
 We actually did it as a rehearsal.
 We used a LinnDrum because the drummer was late, and it was such a good track that we kept it.

-It was recorded within two days at Sarm West Studio 2 in London, with a live rhythm section.
-The song, according to Michael, had been done in one take without any drop-ins (overdubs) at all – production-wise, he noted that the two options to him were "either to be like Trevor Horn and go for stunning sounds on your own, or just get a great sound on each instrument and go for a live take".
+It was recorded within two days at Sarm West Studio2 in London, with a live rhythm section.
+The song, according to Michael, had been done in one take without any drop-ins (overdubs) at all—production-wise, he noted that the two options to him were "either to be like Trevor Horn and go for stunning sounds on your own, or just get a great sound on each instrument and go for a live take".
 The UK sleeve was designed by Peter Saville, with photography by Trevor Key.